How Is Champagne Carbonated

 John has been a hobbyist winemaker for several years, with a few friends who are winery owners.
 He writes mostly about winemaking topics for newer home vintners.

-Is Cabernet Sauvignon A Sweet Wine
+What Is A Good Sweet Red Wine